Into the Black: Bruce McCandless Floats Free in Space, 1984

 McCandless was a Navy aviator in the early 1960s—he graduated second in the Naval Academy’s class of 1958, earning a master’s degree in electrical engineering—and in 1966 was one of 19 fliers selected by NASA for astronaut training.
 He was instrumental in designing and testing the MMU jet pack, and for 18 years before the Challenger mission that would, in a sense, immortalize him, McCandless played a role in some of NASA’s greatest triumphs: he was, for example, the Capsule Communicator, or CAPCOM, during the Apollo 11 mission.

-As the 45th anniversary of Apollo 11’s flight to the moon draws near, it’s only right that we take a minute to celebrate another astonishing, hair-raising NASA first.
+Forty-five years after Apollo 11′s lunar mission, it’s only right that we take a minute to celebrate another astonishing, hair-raising NASA first.
 Namely, that moment, 15 years after Armstrong and Aldrin walked on the moon, when McCandless briefly broke free, at-once minuscule and momentous—the human form sharply etched and intrepid against the limitless, indifferent void.